Short Sale Your Florida Home to a Cash Buyer

 BPO Coordination and Lender Negotiation

-The bank orders a Broker Price Opinion to verify the home's value.
-We coordinate access for the BPO agent and, if the valuation comes in too high, we submit repair estimates and comps that support a lower number.
-We negotiate directly with the loss mitigation negotiator and push for a full deficiency waiver.
+The bank may order a Broker Price Opinion to verify the home's value.
+We coordinate access for the BPO agent and, if the valuation misses major condition issues, we can submit repair photos, contractor context, and comps that support the offer.
+We also request written deficiency-waiver language so the issue is visible before closing.

 4